 Mike Rogers of New Venture Insurance Agency says, “The hand over from face to face to going online took about 4 months when the pandemic hit.
 The insurance companies issued 6 months of work in 4 weeks.
 It’s not quite as easy they think, you’re literally learning as you go.
 Now, the industry is pushing video chats between brokers and clients.
 The average age of a life insurance broker is 60.
 Young people don’t want to buy life insurance from someone that won’t be around to handle their claim.
 No one is training new agents.
 It’s a big problem.”
 Or an opportunity for young people to get into life insurance.

 Shopping habits may change, but If you’re looking to Airbnb your home, only a select few providers offer insurance.
 Driving for Uber?
 Whether delivering passengers or food, you need to understand your coverage, and again, few providers will protect you.
 The economy is changing, the insurance industry needs to adapt.
 If car insurance rates rise, we may see a rapid adoption to usage based insurance.

 The bottom line

 We can only speculate if rates will go up or down, but 2021 is sure to be a hopeful, yet potentially volatile year.
 As more data from climate-related disasters come in, and more sophisticated models arise, many believe home insurance premiums will spike.
-All the brokers we asked did agree on one thing – shopping for a home or car insurance quote online will be the new normal, or rather, the move forward.
+All the brokers we asked did agree on one thing – shopping for a life, home or car insurance quote online will be the new normal, or rather, the move forward.